-- Use an anti-corrosive spray cleaner: Everyone’s favorite, WD-40 was actually designed to help remove rust.
-Although the basic, red-cap WD-40 will work just fine, the WD40 Specialist Corrosion Inhibitor Spray is designed specifically to prevent corrosion.
-Just spray a thin coat on your tools and let it dry.
+- Use an anti-corrosive spray cleaner: Everyone’s favorite, WD-40, was actually designed to help remove rust.
+Although the basic, red-cap WD-40 will work fine, the WD40 Specialist Corrosion Inhibitor Spray is explicitly designed to prevent corrosion.
+Just spray a thin coat on your tools and let them dry.
 It’ll help prevent corrosion for several months.

 - Dehumidify your garage: One of the best ways to stop your tools from rusting is to remove the moisture from your garage.
-If you live in a humid environment, like I do, then a dehumidifier is a must-have.
-You can check out which one I use in my garage here.
+If you live in a humid environment, as I do, then you a dehumidifier in your garage is a must-have.

 - Circulate the air in your garage.
-Another way to cut down on moisture in the air is to move that air around.
+Another way to reduce moisture in the air is to move that air around.
 If you can place a couple of fans around the room, you’ll be able to keep your tools dry.
-The combination of a dehumidifier and a garage fan will usually be more than enough to prevent rust for a long time.
+Combining a dehumidifier and a garage fan is enough to prevent rust for a long time.

 - Keep your tools in an enclosed container.
 To most people, this means a toolbox, but anything that keeps them away from the open air will help.
-Neglecting to store your tools properly in the garage is asking for rust and corrode to take hold.
+Not properly storing your tools in the garage is asking for rust and corrode to take hold.

-If your tools are already showing signs of rust in your garage, the best thing to do is to catch it early.
-If you can remove the rust before it starts to crack the metal, you can still restore your tools.
+If your tools already show signs of rust in your garage, the best thing to do is to correct it early.
+If you remove the rust before it starts to crack the metal, you can still restore your tools.

 Check out this easy 4-step process to remove rust from the tools in your garage:

 - Make a dense, compact ball out of aluminum foil.
-It has to be compact enough to the point that it doesn’t become misshapen when you’re scrubbing it against your tools.
+It should be tight enough to not break apart when scrubbing it against your tools.